Kunzea capitata: Taxonomy

 The species was first formally described by English botanist James Smith in 1797 in Transactions of the Linnean Society of London, and given the name Metrosideos capitata.

-The species epithet capitata is derived from the Latin word caput (head), alluding to the arrangement of the flowers.
+In 1846, Gustav Heynhold transferred the species to Kunzea as K. capitata.
+The specific epithet (capitata) is derived from the Latin word caput meaning 'head', alluding to the arrangement of the flowers.

-It was transferred to the genus Kunzea in 1846 by German botanist Gustav Heynhold.

 Distribution and habitat

 The species occurs in heathland and dry sclerophyll forest from the Ulladulla district northward to Richmond River.

-Cultivation
+Use in horticulture

 The species prefers a moist soil in a lightly shaded to sunny position.
 It is readily propagated by either seed or cuttings.